gaphor/gaphor/docs/coffee_machine_logical.md

 From the Logical package, expand the Behavior package in the Model Browser and double-click on the diagram named Functional Boundary Behavior.
 Additional swimlanes can be added by clicking on the swimlanes and add additional partitions in the Property Editor.

-In the Structure package, right-click on the Blocks with the B symbol and rename them from the context menu so that the names of the Logical Blocks in each swimlane are correct.
 The name of the partition before the colon can also be changed in the Property Editor.
+The names of the Blocks can be changed in the Structure package, as was explained in the [Domain Diagram section](coffee_machine_concept.md#domain-diagram).

-Additional Object Flows, pins, and actions can be created using the Toolbox.
-The Parameter Nodes which are attached to the Activity on the very left and right of the diagram are renamed and created by clicking on the Activity and modifying them in the Property Editor.
+Additional Object Flows, pins (pay attention to inputs vs outputs), and actions can be created using the Toolbox.
+The Parameter Nodes which are attached to the Activity on the very left and right of the diagram are created and renamed created by clicking on the Activity and modifying them in the Property Editor.

 ## Logical State Machine